nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `FoodRem` and the **Actor** is the `purchasing manager`, unless specified otherwise)

+#### UC3: Delete Item from Inventory
+Use Case: UC2 - Delete Item from Inventory
+MSS:
+1. User deletes an item from inventory.
+2. FoodRem removes item from inventory.
+   Use case ends.

+Extensions:
+* 1a.
+Item does not exist in inventory.
+    * 1a1.
+FoodRem displays error to user that item does not exist in inventory.
+      Use case resumes from step 1.

+#### UC4: Create Tag
+Use Case: UC4 - Create Tag
+MSS:
+1. User creates a tag.

+Extensions:
+* 1a.
+Tag already exists.
+    * 1a1.
+FoodRem displays error warning to user.
+      Use case resumes from step 1.

 **Use case:**

 **MSS**